Start Here

 x-text is an Alpine directive you can use to set the text content of an element to the result of a JavaScript expression.

 In case it's not clear, x-text, like most directives accepts a plain JavaScript expression as an argument.
-So for example, you could instead set its contents to: x-text="count * 2" and the text content of the h1 will now always be 2 times the value of count.
+So for example, you could instead set its contents to: x-text="count * 2" and the text content of the span will now always be 2 times the value of count.

 → Read more about x-text